mnieber/gen/docs/snippets/creation-and-relation-rules.md

 ## Fact

 A :Moonleap-module can also contains :relation-rules.
-A :relation-rule has an subject term-pattern, a verb and an object term-pattern.
-It receives the matching resources as arguments.
+A :relation-rule has three parts: a subject term-pattern, a verb and an object term-pattern.
+If it matches then it receives the matching resources as arguments.

 ## Fact